Will the increased efficiency of triple pane windows pay off? There’s no doubt that they will help, but are they worth the cost? Let’s take a look.

 Understanding Triple Pane – Insulated – Windows

 In triple pane windows, an extra pane of glass and an additional gas chamber between the panes improves window performance.
-While double pane windows can lower heat loss by 50%, triple pane models prevent even more heat loss.
+While double pane windows can lower heat loss by 50%, triple-pane models prevent even more heat loss.
 The less heat you lose, the less you’ll spend on heat and energy bills.
 In fact, according to Family Handyman, you can cut 2-3% more off your energy bill than you would with double pane windows.

 Energy Efficiency of Triple Pane Windows

-You can depend on triple pane windows to provide better performance and potential energy savings, especially as indicated by U factors (heat transfer), and SHGC (ability to control solar heat gain.)
-In Northern and colder climates, like here in Northern Utah, you should be most concerned with U-factor, while in the South, SHGC is the more important variable.
+You can depend on triple pane insulated windows to provide better performance and potential energy savings, especially as indicated by U factors (heat transfer), and SHGC (ability to control solar heat gain.)
+In Northern and colder climates, like here in Northern Utah, you should be most concerned with the U-factor, while SHGC is the more important variable in the South.

 Improving U-factors is where the difference between panes of glass makes a big difference: